isaacnmm/pestpolicy-hugo2XX/content/posts/does-ammonia-kill-bed-bugs/index.md

 ##  How to treat Bed Bugs with Ammonia

-**Summary**: So, take the [household ammonia](https://www.amazon. com/dp/B00LOUJOUC/? tag=p-policy-20), mix with water (plus alcohol), and put it into a spraying bottle with a secure lid.
+**Summary**: So, take the [household ammonia](https://www.amazon.com/dp/B00LOUJOUC/?tag=p-policy-20),mix with water (plus alcohol), and put it into a spraying bottle with a secure lid.
 Next, spray all the bed bug hiding places such as bed frames, mattresses, and attics. **1. ** To get started, get your Ammonia and dilute it as advised on the product label instructions.
 Generally, it should be 1 part of water and 1 part of Ammonia.

 The critical consideration when at this step is to ensure that you dont waste your ammonia while still making sure that it quickly kills the bed bug. **2. ** Next up is a consideration that confuses many homeowners - i. e. , should you add alcohol to the ammonia to effectively kill the bed bugs?
 So, **my answer is absolutely YES! ** Ammonia combined with alcohol is like having a dual-rocket propelled grenade against the nasty bed bugs.